From solar power to beeswax wraps, here’s our ultimate guide to becoming an eco-camper.

 1. Solar panels

 Let’s start with one of the best decisions you could make for a more environmentally-friendly camping experience: solar panels.
 Whether you’re towing a caravan or driving a van, installing solar panels is a no-brainer.
-Keep in mid that in case of bad weather you will have to recharge your battery or else contact services like car and tow truck dublin who can take you to a place where you can either replace or change your vehicle battery.
+Keep in mind that in case of bad weather you will have to recharge your battery or else contact a tow truck to take you to a place where you can either replace or change your vehicle battery.

 Not only do they mean you’re not drawing on a town’s electricity supply, but they’ll give you the freedom to go anywhere.
 Relying on the sun to power a 12-volt fridge, lights, camera, laptops and your phone means you can camp in remote locations, and that means more money in your pocket for tours and eating out when you return to civilisation.
 You don’t have to permanently attach solar panels to your vehicle either, with plenty of collapsible set-ups on the market.
 Folding solar panels and solar blankets are great because they can be moved during the day to capture the best sunlight and then packed away easily at night.